Janesville Worker’s Compensation Attorney

 Call Our Janesville, WI Worker’s Comp Lawyers for Immediate Help

 At Gillick, Wicht, Gillick & Graf, our Janesville worker’s compensation attorneys have deep experience helping people navigate the claims process.
 If you need legal guidance, we are more than ready to help.
-Call us now or connect with us online to set up a free, fully private appointment with an attorney.
+Call us now at 414-257-2667 or connect with us online to set up a free, fully private appointment with an attorney.
 We represent injured workers throughout Rock County, including in Janesville, Beloit, Brodhead, Edgerton, Evansville, Milton, Clinton.
 Orfordville, and Footville.